-Alliance for Youth Development in Africa (AYDA) Foundation is a nonprofit organization committed to enabling underserved communities find pathways out of systemic poverty.
+Alliance for Youth Development in Africa (AYDA) Foundation is a nonprofit charity organization based in Washington, United States, committed to empowering communities find pathways out of systemic poverty.

-AYDA believes youth education and empowerment are key to breaking long-standing cycles of poverty and inequality; but we also understand youth development must be addressed holistically to achieve sustainable results.
+AYDA believes youth education and empowerment are key to breaking long-standing cycles of poverty and inequality, but we also understand youth development must be addressed holistically and address all factors of the bigger picture to achieve sustainable results.
+We do this but connecting with existing local nonprofit charities wherever we explore in our target communities.

-Since our inception in 2015, we have partnered with local NGOs and community leaders in the countries where we serve to identify opportunities and harness local resources for impact in education, health, economic well-being, and other domains that affect youth thriving.
+Since our inception in 2015, we have partnered with a local trusted charity in Senegal and community leaders in our project locations to identify pre-existing opportunities that can help the community and ways to harness existing local resources to impact the domains of youth development: education, health, safety, economic well-being, empowerment, environment, entrepreneurship, and skill training.

 Senegal will build Senegal…Africa must build Africa.
 This local adage captures well AYDA’s philosophy on development and our approach to community outreach.